DIY Blue Painted Nightstands

 I mixed up a 1 to 1 ratio of two of my favorite colors for this project.
 This deep blue called Peacoat, and this stunning emerald green called Fireworks.

-I poured it into a measuring cup so I could more easily figure out the water to paint ratio that I needed to thin out the paint.
+I poured it into a measuring cup so I could more easily figure out the water to paint ratio that I needed to thin out the new coating.
 And then I mixed the two colors together really well.

-I was a little bit nervous about this part because this was my first time thinning chalk paint for this paint sprayer (obviously), but I started out by thinning it out by 10% because that’s the measurement I hear about a lot.
+I was a little bit nervous about this part because this was my first time doing this thinning for this sprayer (obviously), but I started out by thinning it out by 10% because that’s the measurement I hear about a lot.

 So I decided to add another almost quarter cup of water to the mix to thin it out by a total of 20%.